rehierl/node-tree-outliner/3-basic-design/3-9-0-design-y.md

 Note that an inner type-1 sectioning node can (by default) not be allowed to close its next outer type-1 section.
-If the default definition had that characteristic, then no section hierarchy could be established, if only type-1 sectioning nodes were available.
+If the default definition had that characteristic, then no section hierarchy could be established, if only type-1 sectioning nodes are available.
 That is, apart from sandboxing such a sectioning node inside of an explicit parent container.

 => must be limited to an outer t1 in combination with inner t2s?